About the book

 - inspiring color photos

 Mike Williams learned to climb on the granite domes of North Carolina, but felt the pull of West Virginia’s Nuttall Sandstone after his first trips to the New in the late ’90s.
 He then toured around the US in a VW van looking for the best rock climbing before finally realizing it was back where he started, at the New River Gorge.
 He has since become an active route developer there.
 Mike has worked as a wilderness instructor, climbing guide, rigger, author, editor for Deadpoint Magazine, and guidebook project manager.
 He now runs Bridge Bound Campers, converting cargo vans into luxury road-trip machines.
-He lives in Fayetteville with his wife Elissa, daughter Hazel, and crag dog Lilah.
+He lives in Fayetteville with his wife Elissa, children Hazel and Elliott, and crag dog Lilah.
 You can contact Mike at email@example.com or just stop by Bridge Bound Campers at 131 S Court Street to talk about his two passions — rock climbing and van dwelling.

 $1 per book sale goes straight to the local climber’s org, New River Alliance of Climbers.